 Table of Contents

-If your assets or income are over the published limits, this is not necessary the end of the process.
+If your assets or income are over the published limits, this is not necessarily the end of the process.
 A MassHealth planning professional can assist you in understand how to arrange your finances and help to prepare a successful application to MassHealth for you.

-Individuals interested in applying for this program should make an application to MassHealth for senior services.
+Individuals interested in applying for the Adult Day Health program should make an application to MassHealth for senior services.
 If you or your family member is already enrolled in MassHealth and would like to learn more about this additional benefit, you should contact either an Area Agency on Aging or an Aging Service Point.
 Find the closest office to you by searching here.

 Learn more about this Massachusetts Medicaid program in the Adult Day Health Manual on the state website.